 In some ways I feel like the theme of this semester has been me trying to make sense of my really confusing thesis research.
-I’ve made a map of settlement locations in Philadelphia, designed a project to map social networks between the million people and institutions involved in the settlement movement in Philadelphia, and for this crowdsourcing assignment, I decided to dive into the sparsely-populated corner of Wikipedia devoted to the American settlement movement.
+I’ve made a map of settlement locations in Philadelphia, designed a project to chart social networks between the million people and institutions involved in the settlement movement in Philadelphia, and for this crowdsourcing assignment, I decided to dive into the sparsely-populated corner of Wikipedia devoted to the American settlement movement.
 Not so useful from a public history point of view (at least at this juncture), but what are ya gonna do.

 “The seeing eye does not invent the landscape.”